manticoresoftware/manticoresearch/manual/Profiling_and_monitoring/Index_settings_and_status/SHOW_INDEX_STATUS.md

 Displayed statistics include:

-* `index_type` show type, for now that is one of `disk`, `rt`, `percolate`, `template`, and `distributed`.
+* `index_type`: for now that is one of `disk`, `rt`, `percolate`, `template`, and `distributed`.
-* `indexed_documents` and `indexed_bytes`: number of the documents indexed and their text size in bytes, respectively.
+* `indexed_documents` and `indexed_bytes`: number of indexed documents and their text size in bytes, respectively.
 * `field_tokens_XXX`: sums of per-field lengths (in tokens) over the entire index (that is used internally in `BM25A` and `BM25F` functions for ranking purposes).
 Only available for indexes built with `index_field_lengths=1`.
-* `ram_bytes`: total size (in bytes) of the RAM-resident index portion.
+* `ram_bytes`: total size (in bytes) of RAM-resident index portion.
 * `disk_bytes`: total size (in bytes) of all index files.
 * `disk_mapped`: total size of file mappings.
-* `disk_mapped_cached`: total size of file mappings, cached in RAM.
+* `disk_mapped_cached`: total size of file mappings actually cached in RAM.
-* `disk_mapped_doclists` and `disk_mapped_cached_doclists`: part of total and cached mappings belonging to document lists.
+* `disk_mapped_doclists` and `disk_mapped_cached_doclists`: part of the total and cached mappings belonging to document lists.
-* `disk_mapped_hitlists` and `disk_mapped_cached_hitlists`: part of total and cached mappings belonging to hit lists.
-Values for doclists and hitlists are shown in dedicated lines since they're usually huge (say, about 90% size of the whole index).
+* `disk_mapped_hitlists` and `disk_mapped_cached_hitlists`: part of the total and cached mappings belonging to hit lists.
+Values for doclists and hitlists are shown separately since they're usually huge (say, about 90% size of the whole index).
-* `killed_documents` and `killed_rate`: first indicates number of of deleted documents and rate of deleted to indexed.
-Technically deletion just means that documents are suppressed in search output, but physically they still persist in the index and will be purged only after merging/optimizing.
+* `killed_documents` and `killed_rate`: the first one indicates the number of deleted documents and the rate of deleted/indexed.
+Technically deletion of a document just means that the document gets suppressed in search output, but physically it still persists in an index and will be purged only after merging/optimizing the index.
-* `ram_chunk`: size of RAM chunk of realtime or percolate index.
+* `ram_chunk`: size of RAM chunk of real-time or percolate index.
-* `ram_chunk_segments_count`: RAM chunk internally consists from segments, usually there are no more than 32 of them.
+* `ram_chunk_segments_count`: RAM chunk internally consists of segments, usually there are no more than 32 of them.
+This line shows the current count.
-* `disk_chunks`: number of disk chunks of realtime index.
+* `disk_chunks`: number of disk chunks of the real-time index.
 * `mem_limit`: actual value of `rt_mem_limit` for the index.
-* `ram_bytes_retired`: represents size of garbage in RAM chunk (say, deleted or replaced documents not yet finally wiped away).
+* `ram_bytes_retired`: represents size of garbage in RAM chunks (for example, deleted or replaced documents not yet finally wiped away).
-* `tid` and `tid_saved`: represent save state or rt or percolate index. `tid` increased with each change (transaction). `tid_saved` represents max `tid` of the state saved in RAM chunk in '<index>.ram' file.
-When numbers are different, some changes are exist only in RAM, and also backed by binlog (if enabled).
-Performing 'flush rtindex', or scheduled periodical flush causes these changes to be saved.
-After flush binlog is cleared, and `tid_saved` represents actual new state.
+* `tid` and `tid_saved`: represent the state of saving the index (real-time or percolate only). `tid` gets increased with each change (transaction). `tid_saved` shows max `tid` of the state saved in a RAM chunk in '<index>.ram' file.
+When the numbers are different, some changes exist only in RAM and also backed by binlog (if enabled).
+Performing 'flush rtindex' or scheduling periodical flushing causes these changes to be saved.
+After flushing the binlog gets cleared, and the `tid_saved` represents the actual new state.
-* `query_time_*`: query execution time statistics of last 1 minute, 5 minutes, 15 minutes and total since server start; data is encapsulated as a JSON object which includes the number of queries and min, max, avg, 95 and 99 percentile values.
+* `query_time_*`: query execution time statistics of last 1 minute, 5 minutes, 15 minutes and total since server start; the data is encapsulated as a JSON object which includes the number of queries and min, max, avg, 95 and 99 percentile values.
-* `found_rows_*`: statistics of rows found by queries; provided for last 1 minute, 5 minutes, 15 minutes and total since server start; data is encapsulated as a JSON object which includes the number of queries and min, max, avg, 95 and 99 percentile values.
+* `found_rows_*`: statistics of rows found by queries; provided for last 1 minute, 5 minutes, 15 minutes and total since server start; the data is encapsulated as a JSON object which includes the number of queries and min, max, avg, 95 and 99 percentile values.

 <!-- intro -->
 ##### SQL: